Marketing budgets in time of a crisis

 • Cost savings in courier costs and speed – comments are captured online, on one file version at a time.
 Reviewers receive the proof immediately with no wait.

-• Printing costs are eliminated, clarity gained – digital files are now routed.
-No more hard-copies with illegible mark-ups.
+• Printing costs are eliminated, and clarity gained – digital files are now routed.
+No more hard copies with illegible markups.

 In summary